hyphacoop/handbook/guides.md

   1. Use the private dial-in number from our [technical Jitsi documentation](https://github.com/hyphacoop/organizing-private/blob/master/documents/infrastructure/jitsi.md).
   2. _After_ prompt, enter conference code `307 314 3734 #`

+## Sensitive Data

+In general, most staff prefer not to use third-party SaaS services, like Google Drive, for storing sensitive information.

+We store **short strings** (like SINs or codes) as password entries in Passbolt.
+These entries should be shared with both a privileged _group_ that needs access (e.g., Finance WG) and the _individual_.

+If we must **store sensitive docs** (like PDFs) in a shared drive for convenience (e.g., Google Drive), we first encrypt them with a password.
+We keep this in Passbolt under the entry "Shared Drive: File Encryption".
+All employees can access this password.
+Simpler encryption schemes are preferred, for example, default PDF encryption.
+We recommend any secured `file.pdf` be renamed to `file.encrypted.pdf` for easy discovery.

+As a last resort for sensitive docs, a member can choose to have the document **printed and stored** in a folder in the office.

 ## Shortlinks

 ### Managing shortlinks